dangunter/presentations/PITCHME.md

-## UI / Documentation Presentaiton
+## UI / Documentation Presentation

 ---

 ## Introduction

-* Once the process models have been written, a plaform is needed for documenting the model, running the models, visualizing results, archiving results and tracking provanance.
+* Once the process models have been written, a platform is needed for:
+   - documenting the model
+   - running the models
+   - visualizing results
+   - archiving results
+   - tracking provenance

 ---